Marco Island beach berm restoration continues after storms

 As a hideaway resident, she believes it’s worth it.

-Dabees said Debby, Helene and Milton had significant impacts but:
+Dabees said Debby, Helene and Milton had significant impacts, but Dabees notes the berm did its job.

-“In this case, the damage was limited to that barrier.
-So it’s basically nature took one for us, and then what we owe back nature is rebuilding it,” said Dabees.
+“In this case, the damage was limited to that barrier, so it’s basically nature took one for us, and then what we owe back nature is rebuilding it,” he said.

 Dabees said you don’t create barriers and walls unless you have exhausted all nature-based solutions.